 After Hours Access

 Students can gain after hours access to the library by filling out the Wentz Branch After Hours Form and presenting it to the library staff.
 Most requests for after hours access are granted within 2 business days.

 The Charles Porterfield Krauth Branch of the United Lutheran Seminary Library traces its roots to the founding of the Philadelphia seminary, with the earliest books coming from or acquired by Carl Rudolph Dimme, pastor of St. Michael's, Germantown, and expanded upon by core faculty, including Dr. Krauth and Charles Frederick Schaeffer.
 The current structure was built in 1908 and was added onto in the 1970s and 2016.

-Today, the Krauth Branch houses over 200,000 volumes, including an extensive collection of rare books, focusing on the reformation and Lutheran scholasticism.
+Today, the Krauth Branch houses over 155,925 titles and over 200,000 volumes of books, periodicals, and A/V materials, including an extensive collection of rare books, focusing on the reformation, Lutheran scholasticism, and Lutheran liturgical resources.

 Archives for Region 7 of the ELCA are not a part of the library, but can be found on the Philadelphia campus at the Lutheran Archives Center at Philadelphia.